MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 ![Power Query Advanced Editor](media/sample-crisis-communication-app/004-PowerQuery-AdvancedEditor-nolines.PNG)

-Here is where we will use the site name and list id from the SharePoint list: copy the new SharePoint site in the table, and the list id in the three places where we have a GUID as highlighted, and select Done.
+Here is where we will use the site name and list id from the SharePoint list: copy the new SharePoint site in the table, and the list id in the three places where we have a GUID as highlighted, and select **Done**.

 ![Power Query Advanced Editor Updates](media/sample-crisis-communication-app/005-PowerQuery-AdvancedEditorUpdates-nolines.PNG)